vinodkd/guts/book/01_size.md

 		end:
 		// SLOC : 9, Size : ?

-Now the true nature of _Iteration_ becomes obvious: `Iteration = goto + if`.
+Now the true nature of _Iteration_ becomes obvious: `Iteration = if + goto`.
 The `if` sets up the conditions for iteration and the `goto` executes it.
 The `goto` is therefore the key ingredient in getting iteration to work.
 Its obvious that the `goto` adds to the complexity, but what is its impact on size?

 A `goto` merely connects one piece of code to the other.
-In one sense, each statement can be considered as hard-wired to _go to_ the next one; a `goto` statement is merely an explicit expression of that transfer of execution to another location than the next statement.
+In one sense, each operation can be considered as hard-wired to _go to_ the next one; a `goto` operation is merely an explicit expression of that transfer of execution to another location than the next operation.
 If we were to model the machine executing program 3B (or any general computer, for that matter) it can be thought of executing this meta-program:

 		// meta program 1
 		1: read a specific location for the address of the next instruction to execute